addb-swstarlab/OANet/README.md

 We used RocksDB in our experiments.
 The dataset consists of data for multiple workloads environment.
-And Each row of the dataset for each workload consists of Knob configuration values and performance values.
+And each row of the dataset for each workload consists of Knob configuration values and performance values.